The majestic Hengifoss and Litlanesfoss Waterfalls in East Iceland

 Can you see my father-in-law in the gorge behind me?

-The waterfall was said to be 118 meters high, but later measurements claimed that it is 128 meters high, which makes Hengifoss the second highest waterfall in Iceland.
+The waterfall was said to be 118 meters high, but later measurements claimed that it is 128 meters high, which makes Hengifoss the second-highest waterfall in Iceland.
 Not counting the waterfall in Mosárjökull glacier.

 I took a video of Hengifoss waterfall:

-It is possible to walk behind the waterfall, where there is a small cave, but as it was getting late and dark, then I stopped on this spot in front of the waterfall, where I took the above photo.
+It is possible to walk behind the waterfall, where there is a small cave, but as it was getting late and dark, then I stopped at this spot in front of the waterfall, where I took the above photo.

 You can hear my husband and my father-in-law talking while I was recording, they are talking about the man dressed in blue, who was trying to get as close to Hengifoss waterfall as possible, saying that this is as far as he could get on this path.